 City cards are great!
 They can be called all sorts of things – tourist passes, city passes – but are essentially a card sold by the tourism board in a particular city or country which will give you access to many of the popular attractions either free or at a discount.
-Some cards also include public transport too.
+Some cards – like the Copenhagen Card – include public transport too.

 On our way to Copenhagen I did this exact research.
 I thought it would be beneficial to buy the card, and now I can answer the question for you – is Copenhagen Card Worth It?